 On the other hand, two commenters criticized the proposed rule for not making the reports available proactively.
 One suggested that "making reporting information available to the public only through FOIA requests severely undermines the utility of the rule to inform workers, unions, affected communities and other interested parties of the existence and nature of accidental releases in a timely fashion."
 The commenter argued that some interested parties would lack enough information to make a FOIA request, and that the FOIA review process takes too long, citing the CSB's own statistics on the backlog of FOIA requests.
 It urged that all "accidental release records collected by the CSB under this rule shall immediately be placed in a publicly-available, searchable database" on the CSB's website.
 Another commenter similarly argued that the CSB should "put at least the initial reports, and any corrections, in a searchable, publically [sic.] available database."
 It also suggested that "making the records available on-line would also be easier and cheaper for agency."
 In support of its argument, one of the commenters relies on 42 U.S.C.
-7412(r)(6)(Q) ("Subsection Q"), which provides that:
+7412(r)(6)(Q) ("Subsection Q"), which provides that any records, reports or information obtained by the Board shall be available to the Administrator, the Secretary of Labor, the Congress and the public, except that upon a showing satisfactory to the Board by any person that records, reports, or information, or particular part thereof (other than release or emissions data) to which the Board has access, if made public, is likely to cause substantial harm to the person's competitive position.